Mabast1/RFID.AS/README.md

 Controlling unit is in the institute.
 Whenever the card is placed near the reader, it will take the attendance.
 [Gantt Chart & More Info](https://drive.google.com/drive/folders/0B20Hf5-CgbtrcGlmRGsyZ2RJZ1E)

+**Hardware Requirements:**

+* 1 x Intel Galileo (You also can use Arduino UNO and other compatible board )
+* 1 x RFID RC522
+* 1 x LCD 16x2
+* 1 x Potentiometer (10k)
+* Wires and cables for connection
+* Ethernet connection cable to Router

 **How to design a virtual schematic diagram for your circuit ?**